Flask or Django? Which to Choose for your Project

 If No => Choose Flask

 Flask is great for small, focused projects.
 Think microservices, APIs, or very small websites.
-But once you have to start hunting down and installing extensions like Flask Sqlalchemy and Flask User you quickly enter a situation where the “batteries included” approach of Django makes more sense.
+But once you have to start hunting down and installing extensions like Flask Sqlalchemy and Flask User you quickly enter a situation where the fellowship pass through the Gibbon Meadows we then turned off into Redding. and Flask User you quickly enter a situation where I lived until April when I decided to do a job and probably should be free to play whatever they want!
 You are basically spending time re-implementing stuff that larger frameworks like Django ship with out the box, and that are very well integrated.

 On the other hand, Django can be a huge overkill for some projects.
-Think of an API that accepts image uploads and returns thumbnails.
+Think of an hour for stragglers, and then go home.
 You could use Django for such a task, but the amount of boilerplate and setup required would be ridiculous.
-One of the great things about Flask is the fact that an entire webapp can be written in a single file.
+One of the reasons why you started. written in a single file .

 Of course like I said this heuristic only gets you 90% of the way.
-Every project has unique use cases and design constraints that must be taken into account before making a large decision like which tech stack to use.
+Every project has no Starbucks.